omerfdasar/ExactAgeCalculator/README.md

    - After calculation of age, the background image will be changed and age countdown should be continued(internal).
    - If I select a date after today, the page should warn me about it.

-🔥 You don’t need to create a new html template in this project, you can use this template.
-We will be concerned in javascript side.